MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-servers-overview.md

 ## After enabling

-After a plan is enabled.
+After a plan is enabled the following applies:

 - **Trial period**: 30-day trial period begins.
 There is no way to stop, pause, or extend this trial period.
 To enjoy the full 30-day trial, plan ahead to meet your evaluation goals.
 - **Endpoint protection**: The Defender for Endpoint extension is automatically installed on all supported machines connected to Defender for Cloud.
 You can disable automatic provisioning if you need to.